valence-rs/valence/README.md

 Valence aims to be the following:

 * **Complete**.
 Abstractions for the full breadth of the Minecraft protocol.
 * **Flexible**.
-Your use case should be achievable without manually sending and receiving packets or other hacks.
+Valence provides direct access to Minecraft's protocol when necessary.
 * **Minimal**.
 The API surface is small with only the necessities exposed.
-Opinionated features such as a standalone executable, plugin system, and reimplementation of vanilla mechanics should be built in a separate crate on top of the foundation that Valence provides.
+Opinionated features such as a standalone executable, plugin system, and reimplementation of vanilla mechanics should be built in a separate project on top of the foundation that Valence provides.
 * **Intuitive**.
 An API that is easy to use and difficult to misuse.
 Extensive documentation is important.
 * **Efficient**.
 Optimal use of system resources with multiple CPU cores in mind.